devSchacht/essential-image-optimization/app/partials/book.md

 ### The disadvantages of Progressive JPEGs

 PJPEGs can be slower to decode than baseline JPEGs - sometimes taking 3x as long.
 On desktop machines with powerful CPUs this can be less of a concern, but is on underpowered mobile devices with limited resources.
 Displaying incomplete layers takes work as you're basically decoding the image multiple times.
-These multiple passes can eat CPU cycles. libjpeg published a [performance study](http://www.libjpeg-turbo.org/About/Mozjpeg) including where PJPEG spends time available.
+These multiple passes can eat CPU cycles.

 Progressive JPEGs are also not *always* smaller.
 For very small images (like thumbnails), progressive JPEGs can be larger than their baseline counterparts.
 However for such small thumbnails, progressive rendering might not really offer as much value.